Dyspareunia: understanding and treating pain during sex

 And among the factors of psychological origin, we can distinguish several problems:

-• trauma related to a bad sexual experience or a sexual trauma
+• trauma linked to a bad sexual experience or sexual trauma

 How can dyspareunia be treated?

-It is not normal to be in pain.
-There are, of course, natural treatments to cure these ailments.
-First of all, you should consult a gynecologist or your doctor to identify the causes and then have the appropriate treatment.
+It's not normal to be in pain.
+There are, of course, natural treatments available to cure these ailments.
+The first thing to do is to consult a gynaecologist or your GP to identify the causes, and then get the right treatment.

-A psychotherapy if the cause is linked to traumatic events can be considered for example.
-For dyspareunia related to anxiety or stress,homeopathy can help, as can daily relaxation techniques.
-You can also avoid penetration just before your period, during premenstrual syndrome, when you will be more sensitive.
+Psychotherapy can be considered, for example, if the cause is linked to traumatic events.
+For dyspareunia linked to anxiety or stress,homeopathy can help, as can daily relaxation techniques.
+You can also avoid penetration just before your period, or during premenstrual syndrome, when you'll be more sensitive.

-For medical causes, especially gynecological infections, you will need to adopt a drug treatment.
+For medical causes, particularly gynecological infections, you'll need to take medication.

 Can dyspareunia be cured?

-If you experience persistent pain during or after sexual intercourse, you can seek advice from your health care professional, who will help you determine the cause.
+If you experience persistent pain during or after intercourse, you can seek advice from your health professional, who will help you determine the cause.

-The treatment depends on the origin of the pain.
-There are many causes, the first task will be toidentify them.
+Treatment depends on the origin of the pain.
+There are many causes, and the first thing to do is toidentify them.

-If your pain persists and becomes systematic, it is important to consult.
-In fact, despite what you might think, having pain is not normal.
-The disease can cause psychological as well as physical pain.
+If your pain persists and becomes systematic, it's important to consult a specialist.
+Despite what you might think, pain is not normal.
+The condition can cause both psychological and physical pain.

 How to recognize dyspareunia?

-Dyspareunia is characterized by discomfort during or after sexual intercourse.
-The pain is sometimes so intense that it simply prevents penetration.
-We speak of secondary dyspareunia when the pain is only localized at the entrance of the vagina, and primary dyspareunia when the pain is deeper.
+Dyspareunia is characterized by discomfort during or after intercourse.
+Sometimes the pain is so intense that penetration is simply prevented.
+Secondary dyspareunia occurs when the pain is only localized at the vaginal entrance, and primary dyspareunia when the pain is deeper.

-There are treatments to relieve the symptoms.
+There are a number of treatments available to relieve symptoms.
 The treatment chosen will depend on the cause of the dyspareunia.
-For example, there are more natural treatments based on psychotherapy or sex therapy if the causes are psychological.
-For physical origins, physical therapy or drug treatments depending on the origin will be more suitable.
+There are, for example, more natural treatments based on psychotherapy or sex therapy if the causes are psychological.
+For physical origins, physiotherapy or medicated treatments depending on the origin will be more suitable.